Sdcrouse/recipe-rolodex/NOTES.md

+**Now that the RecipeIngredient model has an ingredient_amount, I can't access it with an Ingredient instance OR a Recipe instance.
+I have to access the RecipeIngredient instance itself.**

+**I have to pay close attention to how this affects one's ability to CRUD recipes and ingredients, especially with the RecipeIngredient model.**

 **Erase this after implementing it:** I am creating a recipe AND its ingredients in one form, so the params hash should look like this: params = {
   :recipe => {